steveage/phase-3-code-challenge-additional/README.md

 We've provided you with a tools/console.rb file, so you will be able to test out the methods that you write here.

-**To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.rb` file.
-Please don't submit the lab until we give you the signal.

 ## Deliverables

 Implement all of the methods described below